we buy your mobile home [market_city]

 Eligible if:

-• total estate value is below the threshold
+• the estate’s total value falls below the designated threshold

 This is a major time saver.